A step-by-step guide to creating your own wedding newspaper (with LOTS of examples!)

 • Ways to use a wedding newspaper

-• Choose your size and paper type
+• Choose your size and paper (with help from free samples!)

 • How to design your wedding newspaper